-‘Days Of Our Lives’ Star Tyler Christopher Addressed Stefan’s Exit From Salem
+‘Days Of Our Lives’ Star Tyler Christopher Addresses Stefan’s Exit From Salem

 According to Soap Opera Digest, Christopher addressed his exit from Salem while simultaneously praising Barash.

-“Thank you all for the kind farewell’s,” Christopher wrote.
 “My time on @daysofourlives was nothing short of pure fun.
 Such a great group of people to work for and be around every day.
 Please welcome @BrandonBarash into the roll.
 Such a solid actor and an even better person. #nbcdays #stefandimera.”

 It sounds like Christopher’s departure from the NBC Daytime show ended on a positive note.
 DOOL‘s head writer, Ron Carlivati, tweeted a pleasant response back to the actor.
 Carlivati wrote, “Thank you @Tyler2929Opens for your always thoughtful and totally fearless portrayal of Stefan DiMera.
 It was wonderful working with you this time around, and I sincerely hope it’s not our last! #days.”